 If you only choose one place to stay on Islay, make it the Glenegedale House.
 This guesthouse is one of my favorite places I've stayed in Scotland.
 It's equal parts luxurious and cozy, with the absolute nicest owners you'll ever meet.
 Graeme and Emma treat all of their guests like family, right down to sharing their extensive whisky and gin collections with you.

 Glenegedale House is located near Islay's small airport; you can see the sea from the breakfast room, and say hello to the neighbor's sheep outside.
-The rooms here are beautifully decorated (I was obsessed with the custom wallpaper throughout the house), and the daily breakfast spread is expansive.
+The rooms here are beautifully decorated (I was obsessed with the custom wallpaper throughout the house), and the daily breakfast spread is expansive – and always includes a bottle of whisky to add a tipple to your morning porridge!

 If the Glenegedale House is booked (it's understandably quite popular!), other good options on Islay include: